jadecobra/python_tdd_exercises/source/AttributeError.rst

 My exploration of python using Test Driven Development continues in this chapter with the `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_

-An Attribute is a property, variable, function or name that belongs to an `object <https://docs.python.org/3/glossary.html#term-object>`_.
-For example, if I describe a human being I could list attributes like height, weight, sex and color.
+An Attribute is a property, variable, function or name that belongs to an `object <https://docs.python.org/3/glossary.html#term-object>`_. for example if I describe a human being I could list attributes like height, weight, sex and color.
 An `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ is raised when there is a reference to a name in an `object <https://docs.python.org/3/glossary.html#term-object>`_ that does not exist.